trustedanalytics/atk/doc/source/glossary.rst

         A file containing tabular data (numbers and text) in plain-text form.
         The file can consist of any number of records, separated by a unique character.
-        New line characters are ususally used for this purpose.
+        New line characters are usually used for this purpose.
         Each record consists of one or more fields, separated by some unique character.
         Commas are usually used for this purpose.